derekfulmer/ansible/roles/linux-directory-join/README.md

 # Binding Linux servers to the AD

 ## Summary
-This project utilizes Ansible group_vars and roles to assist with running the bind-to-ad.yml playbook.
-After successfully executing this playbook, you will be able to bind Linux servers to the domain.
+This project utilizes Ansible `group_vars` and roles to assist with running the bind-to-ad.yml.
+After successfully executing this playbook, you will be able to bind Linux servers to a domain.

-The purpose for having group_vars is to automatically associate Linux servers to there respective OU group of either Test or Prod (see realmd.conf) based on how the host are grouped in the Ansible inventory file (dev_vmware or prod_vmware).
+The purpose for having `group_vars` is to automatically associate Linux servers to there respective OU group of either Test or Prod (see realmd.conf) based on how the hosts are grouped in the inventory file.

-The Ubuntu packages that made binding to the AD possible are:
+The Ubuntu packages that made binding to Microsoft Active Directory possible are:
 - System Security Service Daemon (SSSD)
 - Realmd